 Frontier Airlines no longer has a customer service phone line

-(CNN) — Customers who need flight information or want to make changes to travel plans can no longer call Frontier Airlines and speak to an agent, the company confirmed to CNN Saturday.
+DENVER, Co.
+(CNN) -- Customers who need flight information or want to make changes to travel plans can no longer call Frontier Airlines and speak to an agent, the company confirmed to CNN Saturday.

 Starting last week, the ultra low-cost airline said it has transitioned to fully digital communications.
 Customers seeking help or information from the carrier must deal with an online chatbot, social media channels or WhatsApp.
 Those who need to speak to a live agent can use the carrier's 24/7 chat tool.